LindySez | Recipes

 Add the pineapple, ketchup, brown sugar, and Worcestershire, mix well.

-Add the beans and bacon to the pan and stir to combine.
-Pour into a casserole dish and bake at 300 degrees for about an hour.
+If cooking in the oven: Pour into a casserole dish, cover with foil, and bake at 300 degrees for about an hour.

 Keyword baked beans side dish, crockpot baked beans, sweet baked beans